Trump Expresses Concern About Son Barron Playing Football

 This goes along with a change in the president’s general attitude towards the NFL.
 Trump ripped the NFL, and its players, various times throughout the 2017 season in relation to the protests during the national anthem.
 At one point, Trump referred to protesting players as “sons of bitches” and said that owners should fire players who participate in such protests.

-But Trump has not spoken up against the NFL during the current season, and reports this week stated that “flattery” from Commissioner Roger Goodell, as well as a move made by the president related to trade negotations with Canada that was resolved to the league’s satisfaction, have eased tensions between the president and the NFL.
+But Trump has not spoken up against the NFL during the current season, and reports this week documented by the Inquisitr stated that “flattery” from Commissioner Roger Goodell, as well as the resolution of an issue regarding trade negotiations with Canada, have eased tensions between the president and the NFL.

 Trump has attempted on multiple occasions over the years to buy an NFL team, but has never succeeded in doing so.